ThatMantis/POH_Lab_ONT_NGS/_episodes/09-Assembly.md

 ### Step 3.
 Assembly

 (Genome) assembly is the process of putting together your reads, short-reads, long-reads or both, into long contiguous sequences (contigs).
 Again as with everything else, many programs are available for assembly.
 EPI2ME's Clone Validation Workflow (for plasmid de novo assembly) uses [flye] by default and offers [canu] as an alternative.
-Both are very capable assemblers, and canu in particular even does sequence correction, trimming, assembly and cleanup all together!
-However, canu requires much more computational resources to run, and will likely exceed the time available in this workshop to run.
+Both are very capable assemblers, canu requires much more computational resources to run, and will likely exceed the time available in this workshop to run.
 Hence, we will explore flye here instead.

 Due to the dependencies required for flye, we will install flye into a new conda environment, as follows: